nocrm-io/salesforce-connector/README.md

-# README
+# noCRM-Salesforce connector - README
 This project is a web application that allows you to synchronize a [noCRM](https://www.nocrm.io) account with a Salesforce account.
-You can map your lead fields and your sales pipeline step to Salesforce ones.
+The web application will stand in the middle of your noCRM and your Salesforce account.
+It will allow you to map your lead fields and your sales pipeline step from noCRM to Salesforce ones.

+Please [read this post](https://www.nocrm.io/resource/how-to-reduce-salesforce-licences-cost) before for a more general understanding of the solution and what it can bring to you:

 :warning: DISCLAIMER : This project is a proof of concept and not meant to be used in production at this stage